 Each college shall create a template letter to be used to solicit external reviewers.
 The template may be modified as needed based on the nature of appointment and rank of the candidate.
 Although minor style changes are acceptable the confidentiality statement must be kept as written.
 External reviewers should be reminded to address all the dimensions of the review.
 The text of the letter of solicitation is to be made available to the candidate before it is sent to prospective external reviewers.

 All external reviewer letters received must be included in the packet along with a short vita or bio for each from the external reviewers indicating areas of expertise, scholarly achievements and stature in the discipline.
-The reviews should be based on the evaluator's knowledge of the complete record of the candidate, including a description of responsibilities in the areas of teaching, research, and service assigned during the time period being evaluated.
+The reviews should be based on the evaluator's knowledge of the complete record of the candidate, including a description of responsibilities in the areas of teaching, scholarship, and service assigned during the time period being evaluated.
 Candidates have the right to review the comments/written narratives of the external reviewers' letters.
 However, the reviewers' identifying information (letterhead, signature, etc.) will be redacted to provide the reviewer some confidentiality.
 Letters requesting a review by external constituents shall contain the following confidentiality statement:

 “The University of Arkansas makes every effort to maintain the anonymity of external reviewers.
 Under University policy, candidates for promotion and/or tenure will consider a list of potential reviewers from which final reviewers are selected (but remain unknown to the candidate).
 Additionally, candidates for tenure and/or promotion may read the external letters of review, but identifying information, such as the letterhead and signature, will be redacted.
 In the event a candidate requests a copy of an external review letter under the Arkansas Freedom of Information Act, s/he would be entitled to receive a copy of the unredacted recommendation as a part of their personnel file."